tsnl/qy/doc/001-Pitch.md

 User can still bind type expressions for ADTs, these are used to define constructors.

-At this stage, there is no way to protect against reference cycles or to enforce immutability.
-We could provide `Any`, `weak Any`, `weak mut Any`, etc. but this would require type-checking which is a non-goal for ths phase.
+At this stage, we will be able to provide 'weak' and 'mut' implementations for 'Any'.
+Mutability requires some compile-time checks that are orthogonal to type-checking.

-TODO: add support for exceptions and exception handling at this stage.
+Also add support for exceptions and exception handling at this stage.

 **PHASE 2: monomorphic gradual typing**